JocysCom/UMQF/MORA/UMQF.md

 UMQ_final(a,e) = −0.21446 × 1.0 × 1.0 = **−0.21446 (Highly immoral)**

 ### 2  Children (5) - reduced resources & opportunity

+Context: The loss of the horse reduced crop yields, causing malnutrition and developmental stress for the farmer's five children.

 Per child